Rock3f/JarvysSiteWeb/README.md

 <code> pip install flask </code>

+And Install DeepSpeech :

+<code> pip install deepspeech </code>

+If you are working with a processor older than Ivy bridge, this may not work.

+You can find instructions on how to install deepseech for older architectures on Mozilla's repo.

 You may now browse the repo you just checkout:

 <code> cd JarvysSiteWeb</code>
 <code>  export FLASK_APP=jarvysSite.py</code>